 - Waste Diversion Annual Average: 70% or above

-- Diverted more than 7.3 million pounds of construction and demolition waste since 2014
+- As of December 2020, the LACC diverted more than 9.4 million pounds of construction and demolition waste since 2014

-- Recycled more than 1.9 million pounds of cardboard, glass, aluminum, plastic, and paper since 2014
+- As of December 2020, the LACC recycled more than 2.3 million pounds of cardboard, glass, aluminum, plastic, and paper since 2014

 - Highest diversion rate for single event: a recording breaking 90.3% for US Green Build Council Annual (USGBC) 2016

 - Waste and recycling bins inside facility made from 97% recycled milk jugs